 While a phone’s screen might be too small to work without straining your eyes, tablets offer you a larger screen size and are definitely more suited to photo-editing.
 If you are traveling and want the option to edit your photos on the go, you can choose the lightness of a tablet to edit shots taken on your DSLRs without having to carry a laptop separately, by transferring photos to your tablet via a cable or over Wi-Fi.

 Adobe Photoshop Express, Pixlr, Snapseed and Flickr are some of the apps that you can try.
-You can have a look at some of the top photo editing apps for mobile devices here.
+For a more in-depth and updated list of the top photo capturing/editing apps, you can take a look at the post here.

 5. Make a more thoughtful image by utilizing the elements of composition